 Josh Woods ~

-In four days, cannabis will finally arrive in disc golf land.
+Cannabis has finally arrived in disc golf land.

 Wait … what?

-Okay, weed has been here from the beginning, but in less than a week, the 2019 San Francisco Open (SFO) will become the first premier disc golf tournament that has a major sponsor from the cannabis industry.
+Okay, weed has been here from the beginning, but in May 2019 the San Francisco Open (SFO) became the first premier disc golf tournament that had a major sponsor from the cannabis industry.

 The SFO’s fledgling title sponsor AbsoluteXtracts (ABX) describes itself as “a homegrown Northern California company committed to providing patients with pure, safe, and potent cannabis concentrates.”